 The Northern Ireland Protocol, which is included in the Withdrawal Agreement signed in January 2020, then replaced the backstop.
 It states that only Northern Ireland remains in the EU’s customs zone, in order to avoid checks on goods at the Irish border.
 Instead, the checks on tariffs would be made at ports in the UK and Northern Ireland, thus creating a border located in the Irish Sea.

-This is why Boris Johnson’s statement, even partly based on truths, appears to be exaggerated.
+Boris Johnson’s statement, even partly based on truths, appears to be exaggerated.
 The Brexit Agreement is indeed going to challenge the UK’s integrity.
-On January 1st, 2021 (the day it is supposed to be implemented), different rules will apply in the United Kingdom : whilst England, Wales and Scotland will leave the European single market, Northern Ireland will remain.
+On January 1st, 2021 (the day it is supposed to be implemented, after the transition period during which nothing changed), different rules will apply in the United Kingdom : whilst England, Wales and Scotland will leave the European single market, Northern Ireland will in effect remain.
 The two parts will be separated by an invisible but effective border.
-Therefore, to a certain extent, we can say that the agreement breaks the UK’s integrity.
-Northern Ireland will enforce some rules of the EU’s single market, which would create some discrepancy in the UK’s internal market.
+Therefore, to a certain extent, we can say that the agreement breaks the UK’s integrity: Northern Ireland will enforce some rules of the EU’s single market, which would create some discrepancy in the UK’s internal market.

 However, Boris Johnson’s claim is excessive.
 First of all, the Withdrawal Agreement will not « cut off » Northern Ireland from the rest of the United Kingdom.
 If the UK were to conclude a trade deal with another country, the terms of that deal would apply to Northern Ireland as well.
 It is also worth noting that this claim was made to justify the Internal Market Bill, which is currently being examined by the House of Lords.
 It would allow the UK to keep control over regulations inside its four nations, which would be a breach of the Withdrawal Agreement.